ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 ADHD Food Fixation

 Some kids may be fixated or appear to be obsessed with food.
 They may be dopamine seekers.
-Dopamine is a feel good chemical in the brain, and sweets and other sources of simple carbohydrate, particularly, may trigger a dopamine release.
+Dopamine is a feel good chemical in the brain, and sweet foods and other sources of simple carbohydrate, particularly, may trigger a dopamine release.
+As such, kids with ADHD may hyper-fixate on sweets and treats, and binge (consume large amounts of food) and overeat them.

-ADHD diet for kids logo
+ADHD diet for kids online course for parents logo

+• The ADHD Diet for Kids is a program for parents of children with ADHD.
 Learn how to choose the right foods, the ideal balance of nutrition, and fill in the nutrient gaps.
+Master positive feeding including structure, boundaries, and choice, while setting your child up for healthy choices down the road.

 Last Post